jdpsc/tech-news-rag/data_pipeline/README.md

 # Data Pipeline

 Data pipeline that:
-- ingests AI topics from multiple sources (right now, only papers from [Arxiv](https://arxiv.org)) on a schedule using [Dagster](https://dagster.io)
+- Ingests AI topics from multiple sources (right now, only papers from [Arxiv](https://arxiv.org)) on a schedule using [Dagster](https://dagster.io)
-- cleans & transforms the documents into embeddings using [Hugging Face](https://huggingface.co) sentence transformers
+- Cleans and transforms the documents into embeddings using [Hugging Face](https://huggingface.co) sentence transformers
-- stores the embeddings into the [Qdrant Vector DB](https://qdrant.tech)
+- Stores the embeddings in the [Qdrant Vector DB](https://qdrant.tech)

 # Usage